 Brain Health

 Brain health covers the full range of factors that keep your mind functioning well — from memory, emotional regulation, mental clarity and focus to long-term cognitive performance and the prevention of declining function.
-This page covers how age and lifestyle choices affect the brain, including the roles of sleep, nutrition, exercise, stress, and mental stimulation.
+Learn how age and lifestyle choices affect the brain, including the roles of sleep, nutrition, exercise, stress, and mental stimulation.

 How Sleep Affects Your Brain & Mental Health